Shadowphreak1975/COH3_MAPS/README.md

 PB_Supply_Missions - Starts the mission to spawn supply trucks.

-PB_INTRO1 - Starts Wave 1
+PB_INTRO1 - Starts Wave 1.
-PB_ATTACK_SEQ... - What entities are attacking, and loops PB_WIN_SEQ... - How long match goes.
+PB_ATTACK_SEQ... - What entities are attacking, and loops.
+PB_WIN_SEQ... - How long match goes.

 this is continued through to wave 5.